max-su-2019/MaxsuPoise/docs/en/Mechanics Manual.md

 ### List of Variables:

-1. **KeywordImmuneLevel**：The hit target's immunity to different levels of stagger is set through special keywords:
+1. **KeywordImmuneLevel**：The hit target`s immunity to different levels of stagger is set through special keywords:

    - MaxsuPoise_ImmuneSmall
    - MaxsuPoise_ImmuneMedium